LesterEvSe/AteNika/README.md

 ## Build and Run
 On **Windows**, all you need to do is run the code from any available IDE with C++20.
 **Another way**.
-You can create a new project via VS, add all files from src and book.txt there, and then load these files into the project.
+You can create a new project via VS, add_and_inc all files from src and book.txt there, and then load these files into the project.
 This way you can run and customize the project with VS directly

 For **Unix-like** systems follow this steps:
 ``` Bash